 You might also attend exhibitions and events to network with other professionals.

-Many entrants have a degree or HND in a subject such as advertising, media, IT, communications, marketing or business.
+Many entrants have a degree (SCQF Level 9-10) or HND (SCQF Level 8) in a subject such as advertising, media, IT, communications, marketing or business.

 For entry to an HND course you normally require 1-2 Highers plus some subjects at National 5.
 For entry to a degree course you need 4-5 Highers.

-Although not essential, a number of Scottish universities also offer postgraduate qualifications specialising in digital marketing, which includes SEO.
+Although not essential, a number of Scottish universities also offer postgraduate qualifications (SCQF Level 11) specialising in digital marketing, which includes SEO.

 You might get in through a Modern Apprenticeship in Digital Marketing at SCQF Level 6.